-The accompanying unaudited consolidated financial statements include the accounts of the Company's subsidiaries, Cherry Hill Operating Partnership LP, Cherry Hill QRS I, LLC, Cherry Hill QRS II, LLC, CHMI Insurance Company, LLC and CHMI Solutions, Inc. ("CHMI Solutions") (formerly, CHMI Solutions, LLC) and Aurora Financial Group, Inc., ("Aurora").
+The accompanying interim consolidated financial statements include the accounts of the Company's subsidiaries, Cherry Hill Operating Partnership LP, Cherry Hill QRS I, LLC, Cherry Hill QRS II, Cherry Hill QRS III, LLC, CHMI Insurance Company, LLC ("CHMI Insurance"), CHMI Solutions, Inc. ("CHMI Solutions") and Aurora Financial Group, Inc. ("Aurora").

-On October 9, 2013, the Company completed an initial public offering (the "IPO") of 6,500,000 shares of common stock and a concurrent private placement of 1,000,000 shares of common stock.
-The IPO and concurrent private placement resulted in the sale of 7,500,000 shares of common stock, at a price per share of \$20.00.
-The net proceeds to the Company from the IPO and the concurrent private placement were approximately \$148.1 million, after deducting offering-related expenses payable by the Company.
+On October 9, 2013, the Company completed an initial public offering (the "IPO") and a concurrent private placement of its common stock.
 The Company did not conduct any activity prior to the IPO and the concurrent private placement.
 Substantially all of the net proceeds from the IPO and the concurrent private placement were used to invest in excess mortgage servicing rights on residential mortgage loans ("Excess MSRs") and residential mortgage-backed securities ("RMBS" or "securities"), the payment of principal and interest on which is guaranteed by a U.S. government agency or a U.S. government sponsored enterprise ("Agency RMBS").